Serve-Framework/serve-framework.github.io/8.0.0/07_database/02_query_builder.md

 $builder->SELECT('id, name, email')-FROM('users')->EXEC();
 ```

-You can optionally use an array:
+Or optionally use an array if you prefer:
 ```php
 $builder->SELECT(['id', 'name', 'email'])-FROM('users')->EXEC();
 ```